 - Accepting myself for exactly where I am (being gentle & talking lovingly to myself – what would I say to or do for a friend in the same situation?)

 - Essential Oils (I use doTerra products, primarily lavender, wild orange, lemon and frankincense for depression.
-IF YOU ARE INTERESTED IN ANY OILS, PLEASE CONTACT ME.
-I GET EVERYTHING FOR THE WHOLESALE COST AND WOULD BE HAPPY TO ORDER FOR YOU!!)

 All of these things help me tremendously with my depression, but they do not completely relieve me of the disease.
 Some days and seasons are better than others and my quality of life has definitely improved.
 I keep walking in faith, doing my best to make wise choices and do the next right thing with what is in front of me.